-Reserve Funds are ringfenced separately from Service Charges and any interest received goes directly to service charge account.
+Reserve Funds are ring-fenced separately from Service Charges and any interest received goes directly to that specific service charge account.

 How Do I Pay For My Service Charge?

-Your lease will explain that once the Service Charge has been demanded there are is a specific number of days in which to pay all of it, and the frequency that it should be paid, for example annually or quarterly in advance.
+Your lease will explain that once the Service Charge has been demanded there are is a specific number of days in which to pay it in full, and the frequency that it should be paid, for example annually or quarterly in advance.

 Please contact our Accounts Team on Tel: 01604 620422